naveedn/naveed-website/content/posts/2020-05-28-its-time-to-bring-back-xtreme-programming-for-distributed-teams.md

 ### A quick history lesson

-We're gonna keep this brief, so here is a 30 second crash course on the history of XP:
+We're gonna keep this brief.
+Here is a 30 second crash course on the history of XP:

 * In the land before time, software teams used a waterfall approach to software development.
 Most software projects were failures.
 *  In the early 2000's, a new generation of software engineers [met at a famous ski resort](https://agilemanifesto.org/history.html) and came up with a new paradigm for how we should do software development.
 That birthed the "agile development" workflow that's ubiquitous in software engineering these days.